shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endraw %}
 {% endcode %}

 We only display a simple button right here.
-Let's add some styles so people can actually take a look at it:
+Let's add some styles so people can take a look at it:

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/preview/sw-cms-el-preview-cms-button.scss" %}